-In this example, a credit card that advertises a 20% APR has an EAR of 22.13%, and because of that, your yearly interest payment would be $221 instead of $200.
+In this example, a credit card that claims to have a 20% APR really has an EAR of 22.13%.
+For this reason, your yearly interest payment would be $221 instead of $200.

 EAR will always be more than APR unless there is only one compounding period annually.
 If there is only one, in this case they will be the same.

 When EAR refers to interest paid to an investor, it works much the same way.
-Suppose you invest in stock fund A, which has an annual interest rate of 5% that is compounded monthly and investment B has the same APR but compounds twice a year, investment option A will have a higher overall return or yield because it compounds more often.
+Suppose you invest in stock fund A, which has an annual interest rate of 5% that is compounded monthly.
+Stock fund B has the same APR but compounds twice a year.
+Of these two, option A will have a higher overall return or yield because it compounds more often.

-Here’s how to calculate the difference between the two options if you start with an investment of $1,000:
+Here’s how to calculate the difference between the two options if you start by investing $1,000 into both A and B:

 Option A: [1 + (5% / 12)12] – 1 = 5.11%

 Option B: [1 + (5% / 2)2] – 1 = 5.06%

-In this example, investment A’s starting balance of $1,000 will be worth $1,051 after one year, and investment B will be worth $1,050.60.
+In this example, stock fund A’s starting balance of $1,000 will be worth $1,051 after one year.
+Stock fund B will be worth $1,050.60.
 While that may not seem like a big difference, it can add up to quite a bit, especially if you invest more money at first and you keep the fund for a decade or more.

 Effective Annual Interest Rate vs. APR

-EAR accounts for the impact of compounding interest, whereas the more commonly used annual percentage rate (APR)—also known as “nominal interest”—is an annualized rate that does not factor in compounding interest.
+As explained above, EAR accounts for the impact of compounding interest.
+But it is more common to hear about annual percentage rate (APR) (also known as “nominal interest”).
+This is an annualized rate that does not factor in compounding interest.

-APR is a generally accepted rate to use for banks, credit card companies, and other businesses use APR when touting their products.
-But if you are looking into a credit card or any other product, it’s crucial to figure out EAR so you have a more accurate idea of how interest will affect the outcome of carrying a balance or holding an investment like a CD or money market account.
+For the most part, banks, credit card companies, and other businesses use APR when touting their products.
+But if you are looking into a credit card or any other product, it’s crucial to figure out EAR as well.
+This will give you a much better idea of how interest will affect the outcome of carrying a balance or holding an investment like a CD or money market account.